oracle-livelabs/adb/building-blocks/blocks/adb/use-partitioned-external-table/use-partitioned-external-table.md

 ### Prerequisites

-- This lab requires that you have provisioned an Autonomous Database instance.
+- This lab requires completion of the lab, **Provision an Autonomous Database**, in the Contents menu on the left.

 ## Task 1: Navigate to SQL worksheet
 [](include:adb-goto-sql-worksheet.md)